wwu-pi/tutorials/lectures/acse/050_Xtext.md

 3. Choose name of language, e.g., `de.wwu.pi.acse.customerDsl.CustomerDsl`, and a file extension that model files in the language will use, e.g., `cdsl`.

-Starting with Xtext 2.23 and later, Java 11 must be used.
-As such, leave the setting of "Execution environment" set to JavaSE-11.
+Java 17 will be used.
+As such, leave the setting of "Execution environment" set to JavaSE-17.
 A compatible Java version should have been automatically installed while you installed Eclipse.
 Make sure that if you click **Environments**...

 ![](images/Configuration%20of%20Java%2011.png)

-...and select JavaSE-11...
+...and select JavaSE-17 (in the example, Java 11 is selected)...

 ![](images/Select%20compatible%20JRE.png)